jtribe/shelly/README.md

 # Shelly
-Simple sharing for Android.
+Fluent API for common Intent use-cases in Android.

-This library wraps sharing intents with a clean and simple to understand interface for a number of specific use-cases.
+This library wraps Intents with a clean and simple to understand interface for a number of specific use-cases.

 ## Sample usage
 See the sample project in the `sample/` folder.